axelerant/testimonials-widget/readme.txt

 * Character limit - Number of characters to limit testimonial views to
 	* `char_limit` - default none; char_limit=200
 	* Widget - default 500
+	* `char_limit` is converted to a word limit using 6 as the average word length plus a space
 * Hide company?
 	* `hide_company` - default show; hide_company=true
 * Hide email?